Scrum Master Interview Questions and Answers

 Ans.
-Yes, scrum master always helps the product owner below are the few of the situations where scrum master helps product owner.
+Yes, scrum master always helps the product owner below are a few of the situations where scrum master helps product owner.

-- The scrum master helps the product owner for effectively managing the product backlog.
+- The scrum master helps the product owner to effectively managing the product backlog.

 - Scrum team can adopt a shared vision by utilizing the scrum master

-- scrum helps in practising the agility and understanding it
+- scrum helps in practicing the agility and understanding it

 - scrum promotes scrum events as needed or demanded

 10. What is the importance of agile methodology?